 Tom is an engineer, who finds it extremely hard to concentrate on classical music except in live performances.

 Chris comes from Leeds, and moved to Richmond after a Physics teaching career in Rotherham, Manchester and London.
 He has played various instruments and now enjoys playing double bass in chamber groups, small ensembles and symphony orchestras.

 Chris is fascinated by musical instruments, and recently embarked on the long-term project of building a double bass.
-His pianistic abilities are worse than most, he says, but he is very proud of his small but growing collection of keyboard instruments.
+His pianistic abilities are worse than most, he says, but he now has church organ lessons so that he can play that badly too.

 Anna Jackson is Concert Secretary, and responsible for selecting artists and programmes.

 These are a few of her Favourite Things: Mozart; toast and honey; playing the clarinet; Alice through the Looking Glass; Richmond Garden Club; Father Ted; trail running; Richmondshire Orchestra; cycling holidays; family time; Killer Sudoku; Hamlet.

 Judy lives in Richmond.
 She taught at Richmond School for many years, where she took part in school/staff choirs and revues.
 She was President of the National Union of Teachers and Chair of the General Teaching Council (England).
 She has been awarded an OBE for Services to Education.